OnderPlatform/debt_channel/docs/overview.rst

 - the delegates could pay while never connecting to the blockchain.

 To implement this, we need a smart contract for a party that is able to track the claimed debts, and collects the repayments.
+We call it *Holding*.
 Essentially it represents on-chain identity of a party.

 The contract supports following functions: